mmennelle/degreelink/docs/README.md

 When updating documentation:

 1. Update the relevant document with your changes
-2. Update CURRENT_SYSTEM_STATUS.md if features/architecture changed
+2. Update Technical Documentation if features/architecture changed
 3. Update this index if you add/remove/move documents
 4. Add date stamps to major updates
 5. Move outdated docs to `archive/` rather than deleting